facelessuser/Rummage/docs/src/markdown/usage.md

 The **Content** tab shows each match in a file individually.
 The entries will be arranged in a sortable table.
 Each entry shows the file's name, the line on which the match was found, the number of matches on that line, and the content of the line.
 Long lines will be truncated.

 When mousing over an entry, the full path to the file will be shown in the status bar.
 If you have the editor option in the preference dialog configured properly, you can double click an entry to open to that specific match of that file in your favorite editor.

+Right clicking the entries will bring up a context menu as well allowing you to reveal the file in your operating system's file manager, delete files, copy file paths, and calculate the checksum of a file (available checksum options will vary depending on your Python system).

 ## Search &amp; Replace Panel